openvinotoolkit/openvino_tensorflow/README.md

+<p>English | <a href="./README_cn.md">简体中文</a></p>

 <p align="center">
   <img src="images/openvino_wbgd.png">
 </p>

-# **OpenVINO™ integration with TensorFlow (Preview Release)**
+# **OpenVINO™ integration with TensorFlow**

-This repository contains the source code of **OpenVINO™ integration with TensorFlow**, a product that delivers [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) inline optimizations and runtime needed for an enhanced level of TensorFlow compatibility.
-It is designed for developers who want to get started with OpenVINO™ in their inferencing applications to enhance inferencing performance with minimal code modifications. **OpenVINO™ integration with TensorFlow** accelerates inference across many [AI models](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/MODELS.md) on a variety of Intel<sup>®</sup> silicon such as:
+This repository contains the source code of **OpenVINO™ integration with TensorFlow**, designed for TensorFlow* developers who want to get started with [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) in their inferencing applications.
+This product delivers [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) inline optimizations which enhance inferencing performance with minimal code modifications. **OpenVINO™ integration with TensorFlow** accelerates inference across many [AI models](docs/MODELS.md) on a variety of Intel<sup>®</sup> silicon such as:
 - Intel<sup>®</sup> CPUs
 - Intel<sup>®</sup> integrated GPUs
-- Intel<sup>®</sup> Movidius™ Vision Processing Units - referred as VPU
+- Intel<sup>®</sup> Movidius™ Vision Processing Units - referred to as VPU
-- Intel<sup>®</sup> Vision Accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL
+- Intel<sup>®</sup> Vision Accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred to as VAD-M or HDDL

-[Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend going beyond this component to adopt native OpenVINO™ APIs and its runtime.]
+[Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend the developers to adopt native OpenVINO™ APIs and its runtime.]

 ## Installation
 ### Prerequisites

-- Ubuntu 18.04, 20.04
+- Ubuntu 18.04, 20.04 or macOS 11.2.3
-- Python 3.6, 3.7, or 3.8
+- Python* 3.6, 3.7, 3.8 or 3.9
-- TensorFlow v2.5.0
+- TensorFlow* v2.5.1

 Check our [Interactive Installation Table](https://openvinotoolkit.github.io/openvino_tensorflow/) for a menu of installation options.
 The table will help you configure the installation process.

-### Install **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow

-This **OpenVINO™ integration with TensorFlow** package comes with pre-built libraries of OpenVINO™ version 2021.3 meaning you don't have to install OpenVINO™ separately.
+The **OpenVINO™ integration with TensorFlow** package comes with pre-built libraries of OpenVINO™ version 2021.4.1.
+The users do not have to install OpenVINO™ separately.
 This package supports:
 - Intel<sup>®</sup> CPUs
 - Intel<sup>®</sup> integrated GPUs
 - Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs)

-        pip3 install -U pip==21.0.1
+        pip3 install pip==21.0.1
-        pip3 install -U tensorflow==2.5.0
+        pip3 install tensorflow==2.5.1
-        pip3 install openvino-tensorflow
+        pip3 install -U openvino-tensorflow

-If you want to leverage Intel® Vision Accelerator Design with Movidius™ (VAD-M) for inference, install [**OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit](docs/BUILD.md#install-openvino-integration-with-tensorflow-alongside-the-intel-distribution-of-openvino-toolkit).
+To leverage Intel® Vision Accelerator Design with Movidius™ (VAD-M) for inference, install [**OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit](docs/INSTALL.md#12-install-openvino-integration-with-tensorflow-alongside-the-intel-distribution-of-openvino-toolkit).

-For more details on other modes of installation, please refer to [BUILD.md](docs/BUILD.md)
+For more details on installation please refer to [INSTALL.md](docs/INSTALL.md), and for build from source options please refer to [BUILD.md](docs/BUILD.md)

 ## Configuration

-Once you've installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow to run inference using a trained model.
+Once you've installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow* to run inference using a trained model.

+For the best results, it is advised to enable [oneDNN Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN) by setting the environment variable `TF_ENABLE_ONEDNN_OPTS=1`.

 To see if **OpenVINO™ integration with TensorFlow** is properly installed, run